 If the SMW was configured with RAID1, then it may still be synchronizing the data between the two disks in the RAID1 mirror.
-The resync can take about 30 minutes when SLES 12 is freshly installed.
+The resync can take about 30 minutes when SLES 12 SP2 is freshly installed.
 If the SMW is rebooted at this point in the process, that resync will be interrupted.
 However, that is not a problem because as soon as the SMW is up again, the resync process will continue.

-(R815 SMW only) To check the status of any RAID1 resync activities on an R815 SMW, look at /proc/mdstat.
+a.
+(R815 SMW only) Check the status of RAID1 resync activities on a Dell R815 SMW.